YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -ADJACENCY=integer
 ~~~~~~~~~~~~~~~~~~~

 Specifies the logical adjacency of data blocks that MUPIP SIZE should assume during estimation.
 By default, MUPIP SIZE assumes -ADJACENCY=10 and reports the logical adjacency in the "Adjacent" column of the MUPIP SIZE report.
 Note that adjacency is only a proxy for database organization and its usefulness may be limited by the technology and configuration of your secondary storage.
-See the `INTEG <./dbmgmt.html#integ>`_ section of this chapter for additional comments on adjacency.
+See the :ref:`mupip-integ` section of this chapter for additional comments on adjacency.

 ~~~~~~~~
 -SELECT